markpijnenburg/project/PROCESS.md

 Did not make any design decisions today.
 Fixed the legend of the stacked bar chart.
 The visualization is now also linked to the worldmap and the drop down menu.
 When updating, both the legend and the stacked bar update accordingly.

 ### Wednesday
 Created my bubble chart.
-As with the stacked barchart I decided not to use the material design color pallete.
+As with the stacked barchart I decided not to use the material design color pallet.
 This for the same reason (colors difference is too small).
 Also change my dropdown in a HTML slider.
 This is way better for the UX and also more intuitive.
 The functionality of the slider is the same as the dropdown, namely changing the year of the chosen country.

 ### Thursday
 Made some small design decisions today.
 I implemented a check to see if data is available when a selection is made with the map or the slider.
 If no data is available, an error message is shown.
 This is done with a HTML snackbar/toast notification.
 It pop's up from the bottom.
 That way it is always visible to the user.
 I may do some additional styling to it.
 Also chosen another color category scale for the bubble chart.
 The last design decision is the placement of the gradient bar legend on the world map.
-I think it looks best on the lowerleft bottom of the map.
+I think it looks best on the lower left bottom of the map.

 ### Friday
 Just commented a lot of code and improved some code styling issues.
 Made no design decisions today.